psatler/meetapp-backend/README.md

 ### _Meetup subscription_

-The user should be able to register themselves in meetups not organized by them.
+The user should be able to register themselves in meetups not organized by them. :ballot_box_with_check:

-The user cannot register themselves in meetups that already happened.
+The user cannot register themselves in meetups that already happened. :ballot_box_with_check:

-The user cannot register themselves twice in a same meetup.
+The user cannot register themselves twice in a same meetup. :ballot_box_with_check:

-The user cannot register themselves in two different meetups that happen in the same date and time.
+The user cannot register themselves in two different meetups that happen in the same date and time. :ballot_box_with_check:

 Whenever a user register themselves in a meetup, an email should be sent to the organizer of the meetup having pieces of information of the registered user.
 An email template should be created as well.